Today, I’d like to take a few minutes and educate you on different ways to avoid scams online…

-Some online scam experts will tell you to not accept friends you do not know.
+Some online scam experts will tell you to not accept friend requests from people you do not know.
 But we are network marketers and this is how we prospect and recruit.
 So denying people who befriend us on social media is hurting our business.

 The best advice I can give is be cautious of these friends.
 Do not share information that could be used to harm you.
 If any of these “new friends” start contacting your other friends in weird ways, delete them and report them.

 # 5: Do Not Share You Login Details with Anyone

 I say anyone, but you may do so with your close loved ones.
 But if a business or individual tells you they need your login and/or password for your email, bank or any other site, you just simply tell them they do not need it and you will not give that information.
 Nobody should need that information.

 - Top 30 QNET Facts: Review, Products and Compensation Plan